-"I used a ton of other drives before and I found G-Technoogy, and they were all too slow or unreliable," she says.
-"G-Tech drives finally gave me peace of mind because they always have the best hard drives out there, and I could trust them to keep my images safe.
+"I used a ton of other drives before I found SanDisk Professional and SanDisk, and they were all too slow or unreliable," she says.
+"SanDisk Professional drives finally gave me peace of mind because they always have the best hard drives out there, and I could trust them to keep my images safe.
 I also love that they’re super stylish, because part of shooting commercial work is creating an experience for the client on-set.
-When I arrive with this MacBook Pro and two G-RAID drives, it looks really professional and streamlined.
+When I arrive with this MacBook Pro and two SanDisk Professional G-DRIVE SSD's, it looks really professional and streamlined.
 It makes an impact on my client.
 The more put together your production looks, the more that they’re going to believe in your vision and the more they’re going to invest in your talent."

-On the job, Dixon records to CompactFlash or direct to computer, but as soon as possible, she backs up to a pair of G-Technology G-DRIVE slims.
+On the job, Dixon records to SanDisk XQD Cards or direct to computer, but as soon as possible, she backs up to a pair of SanDisk Professional drives.
 Counting the computer, this makes three copies of her shoot in circulation on the day of capture.

-Once the shoot is done, Dixon brings her two G-RAID drives into play.
+Once the shoot is done, Dixon brings her two G-RAID Shuttle drives into play.
 Not only do these serve as additional backups, but their higher performance makes the G-RAID essential for Dixon’s editing process.
 This is doubly the case now that she is beginning to add video production into her repertoire.
 (Dixon recently completed her first major video project, a commercial for the American Heart Association.)
-Because of this, Dixon is anxious to adopt G-Technology’s Thunderbolt-based drives in the near future for their mix of high capacity and blazing throughput.
-"The more I get into video, the more I’m going to need the Thunderbolt," she says.
+Because of this, Dixon has been excited to adopt SanDisk Professional's Thunderbolt-based drives for their mix of high capacity and blazing throughput.
+"The more I get into video, the more I need the Thunderbolt," she says.
 "They’re so freaking fast!"

 After her projects are through editing and production, Dixon finishes by archiving them on a high-capacity G-DRIVE.
 This may change if video becomes more prominent in her career and she needs additional capacity, but for now Dixon prefers to keep her hardware as small and portable as possible.